 - Phylum Microsporidia (spore-forming unicellular parasites, previously thought to be protists)

-- The apparent publication for Kingdom Fungi is Moore R. T. (1980).
-Taxonomic proposals for the classification of marine yeasts and other yeast-like fungi including the smuts.
-Botanica Marina 23: 361–373.
+- One apparent publication for Kingdom Fungi is R. T. Moore (1980), Taxonomic proposals for the classification of marine yeasts and other yeast-like fungi including the smuts, Botanica Marina 23: 361–373.

 - The classifications on this website for phylum, class, order, and family follow the best sources or publications I can find.
 The higher level classification (in most cases), follow McLaughlin and Spatafora (2014).
 For the ascomycetes it follows Lumbsch and Huhndorf (2010), which outlines Phylum down to genus.